zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/provision-free-tier-adb/provision-free-tier-adb.md

     ![](images/select_ATP.png " ")

 4. Make sure your Workload Type is __Transaction Processing__ or __All__ to see your Autonomous Transaction Processing instances.
 You can use the __List Scope__ drop-down menu to select a Compartment.
 Select your __root compartment__, or __another compartment of your choice__ where you will create your new ATP instance.
-If you want to create a new compartment or learn more about them, click <a href="https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#three" target="\_blank">here</a>.
+If you want to create a new compartment or learn more about them, click [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#three).

     *__Note__ - Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.*